OneLogin raises $100 million to help enterprises manage access and identity

 But OneLogin’s investors aren’t worried.

-“I’m happy to say I still feel I get to be in one of the top two — or maybe three, if you count Microsoft — players in the space,” Rory O’Driscoll, a partner with Scale Venture Parters, told VentureBeat in an earlier interview.
+“I’m happy to say I still feel I get to be in one of the top two — or maybe three, if you count Microsoft — players in the space,” Rory O’Driscoll, a partner with Scale Venture Partners, told VentureBeat in an earlier interview.

 OneLogin recently opened offices at the Georgia tech accelerator Atlanta Tech Park and a development center in Seattle.
 Its goal, Brooks told VentureBeat earlier this year, is to hit $100 million in ACR within the next two and a half years.